Pitch in Tulsa, OK

 All college and university students are welcome to apply.
 We are accepting undergrads, graduate students, and PHD candidates.
-Teams may have team members who are not in college, but at least one member must be enrolled in a college or university program.
+Teams may have team members who are not in college, but at least one co-founder must be enrolled in a college or university program.

 Laura Bertran is a Senior at the University of Oklahoma, studying Economics and Finance.
 Originally from Cuba, Laura hopes to integrate her interests in economic development, research, public policy and socially impactful investments into her career.
 During her time at Atento Capital, she looks forward to building a pipeline of opportunity for students and encouraging innovation on campus.

 Born and raised on Guam, Anne Wen is a junior at Princeton University, studying international affairs and journalism.
 As the former director of Princeton TigerLaunch, she ran the nation's largest student-run pitch competition and looks forward to chatting with startup founders.

 Jacob Dodd is a sophomore at Washington University in St. Louis, pursuing a joint degree in Business Analytics and Computer Science with a minor in African and African-American Studies.
 Jacob is both a John B. Ervin and Jackie Robinson Foundation Scholar who hopes to combine his passions for problem solving, networking, and computer programming to help student entrepreneurs on his campus.